vantage-sh/docs.vantage.sh/docs/cost_anomaly_alerts.md

 ## How Anomaly Detection Works

 A machine learning model is trained on every cost category for every service of a Cost Report.
 If a cost for a specific date falls outside of the expected bounds, it is considered an anomaly.
 Vantage also filters out very low dollar value cost anomalies to reduce alerting noise.
+Anomalies are detected for each service at the category level.
+For example, with Amazon EC2, anomalies are detected for _Data Transfer_ or _Compute Instance_.

 ## View Cost Anomalies